-CD27+ Peripheral Blood B-Cells Are a Useful Biodosimetric Marker in vitro
+CD27+ peripheral blood B-cells are a useful biodosimetric marker in vitro

-Z. ŘEHÁKOVÁ1, J. ŠINKORA2, M. VLKOVÁ3, D. VOKURKOVÁ4, J. ÖSTERREICHER1, J. VÁVROVÁ1, D. DRIÁK5
+Zuzana Řeháková, Jiří Šinkora, Marcela Vlková, Doris Vokurková, Jan

+Österreicher, Jiřina Vávrová, Daniel Driák

+Department of Radiobiology, Faculty of Military Health Sciences Hradec Králové,

+University of Defense Brno, Třebešská 1575, 500 01 Hradec Králové, Czech

+Republic

-1Department of Radiobiology, Faculty of Military Health Sciences Hradec Králové, University of Defense Brno, Hradec Králové, 2Dako Czech Republic, s.r.o., Brno, 3Department of Clinical Immunology and Allergology, St Anne's University Hospital, Masaryk University, Brno, 4Institute of Clinical Immunology and Allergology, Faculty of Medicine in Hradec Králové, Charles University in Prague and University Hospital, Hradec Králové, 5Gynecology and Ostetric Clinic, First Medical Faculty, Charles University and University Hospital Bulovka, Prague, Czech Republic
+Dako Czech Republic, s.r.o., 602 00 Brno, Czech Republic

+Department of Clinical Immunology and Allergology, St Anne's University Hospital,

+Masaryk University, Pekařská 53, 656 91 Brno, Czech Republic

+Institute of Clinical Immunology and Allergology, Faculty of Medicine in Hradec

+Králové, Charles University in Prague and University Hospital, 500 05 Hradec and University Hospital Bulovka, Budínova 2, 180 81 Prague, Czech Republic
-Received February 19, 2007 Accepted May 28, 2007 On-line July 26, 2007

-Summary
+Králové, Czech Republic

+Gynaecological-obstetritian Clinics of the 1st Medical Faculty of Charles University

+Running title: CD27-positive B-cells as a biodosimeter

+Correspondence to: MVDr.
+Zuzana Řeháková PhD., Department of Radiobiology,

+Faculty of Military Health Sciences, Třebešská 1575, 500 01 Hradec Králové, Czech

+Republic

+E-mail address: rehakova@pmfhk.cz

+The authors have contributed equally to the work presented

+Summary:

 The CD8+ natural killer (NK) subpopulation has recently been identified as a fast and reliable biodosimetric indicator within human peripheral blood mononuclear cells (PBMC) in vitro.
-In irradiated and subsequently cultivated PBMC, a decrease of the relative number of intact CD3-CD8+ lymphocytes 16 and 48 h after treatment has allowed for estimating the received dose in the range of 0 - 10 Gy and lethal/sublethal dose discrimination, respectively.
+In irradiated and subsequently cultivated PBMC, a decrease of the relative number of intact CD3-CD8+ lymphocytes 16 and 48 hr after treatment has allowed for estimating the received dose in the range of 0 - 10 Gy and lethal/sublethal dose discrimination, respectively.
 Here we show that suitable biodosimeters can also be found in the peripheral blood B-cell compartment.
-Multiparameter flow cytometric analysis of irradiated and subsequently cultivated human PBMC revealed that both the CD27+ and CD21- B-cell subpopulations can be used as biodosimeters and the CD19+CD27+ lymphocytes have proved useful for retrospective determination of the received dose in the range of 0 - 6 Gy.
+Multiparameter flow cytometric analysis of irradiated and subsequently cultivated human PBMC revealed that both the CD27+ and CD21-B-cell subpopulations can be used as biodosimeters and the CD19+CD27+ lymphocytes have proved useful for retrospective determination of the received dose in the range of 0 - 6 Gy.
 In addition, several CD19+ lymphocyte subsets characterized by co-expression of CD21, CD27 and CD38 have been shown to bear biodosimetric potential, too.
 However, when important parameters like the original size within the CD19+ compartment, its radiation-induced changes and data variation had been taken into account, the CD27+ subpopulation proved superior to the other B-cell subpopulations and subsets.
 It appears that, in the dose range of 0 - 6 Gy, the relative decrease of CD27+ B lymphocytes provides more sensitive and reliable data than that of CD8+ NK-cells due mainly to lower data variation.
 In contrast to CD27+ B-cells, the proportions of CD27+ subpopulations of T-cells were not affected by irradiation.
-We have also proposed a simple experimental protocol based on full blood cultivation and three-color CD27/CD3/CD19 immunophenotyping as a time-saving and inexpensive approach for practical biodosimetric evaluations on simple, three-to-four color flow cytometers.
+We have also proposed a simple experimental protocol based on full blood cultivation and threecolor CD27/CD3/CD19 immunophenotyping as a time-saving and inexpensive approach for practical biodosimetric evaluations on simple, three-to-four color flow cytometers.